BrianHVB/py-simple-http-server/README.md

-Py Simple HTTP Server
+Servathon
 =====================

-Simple HTTP Server with socket programming with Python 3.
+A simple HTTP server using socket programming in Python 3.

 ## Requirements
  - Python 3